-The foundation Imago Sloveniae was established in 1994 as a follow up to widely recognised activities of the Society for the Revitalisation of the Cultural Image of the Old City Centre (1988).
-The project emerged from a need to revitalise the cultural image of old Slovene city centres, squares, sacred architecture, castles, museums, and other cultural heritage sites via live arts and cultural events.
-At present the project involves 25 Slovene municipalities and towns (cultural network), in the frame of which around 100 concerts, performed by renowned Slovenian and foreign artists, are organised annually, as well as many other cultural events.
+Imago Sloveniae Foundation was established in 1998 as a follow up to a widely recognised activities of the INstitute for the Revitalisation of the Cultural Image of the Old Town (1988).
+The project emerged from a need to revitalise the cultural image of Slovenian old city centres, squares, sacred architecture, castles, museums, and other cultural heritage sites via live arts and cultural events.
+Today the project connects 25 Slovenian municipalities and towns (cultural network), in the frame of which over 100 concerts, performed by renowned Slovenian and foreign artists, are organised annually, as well as many other cultural events.

-The summer cultural offer in Slovenia, which already included several summer festivals in certain Slovene towns, has thus been enriched by concerts taking place in spaces and buildings of cultural heritage.
+The summer cultural offer in Slovenia, which already included several summer festivals in certain Slovenian towns, has thus been enriched by concerts taking place in spaces and buildings of cultural heritage.
 As it turned out, the revival of cultural heritage places with high quality events contributes immensely to the overall economic, tourist, and cultural development of towns and regions.
-Our foundation is also increasingly active in the international area, collaborating with 15 cultural institutions and festivals from different European countries.
+Foundation is also increasingly active in the international area, collaborating with 15 cultural institutions and festivals from different European countries.

-Being a non-profitable organisation in public interest, Imago Sloveniae’ events are usually free of charge.
+Being a non-profitable organisation in public interest, Imago Sloveniae’ events are usually admission free.

 - Art gallery Janez Boljka

-The key aims and objectives of the institution include:
+The key aims and objectives of the Foundation include:

 • Revitalisation of architectural cultural heritage (old towns, historical centres, castles, museums, and churches) via live arts and other cultural events;